William F. Kroener IIICounsel

 Mr. Kroener is widely recognized as a leading practitioner in financial services law.
 He has been listed as a leading lawyer in Banking Law in The Best Lawyers in America (Woodward/White), Chambers USA, The International Who’s Who of Banking Lawyers (in which he was named one of 10 “Most Highly Regarded Individuals” in 2011) and is listed as a Washington, D.C.
 “Super Lawyer” and “Best Lawyer,” and among Southern California's "Top Rated Lawyers."

-Mr. Kroener has served on the banking law committees of the American Bar Association, the New York City Bar Association, and other bar associations, served as Co-Chair of the American Bar Association Presidential Task Force on Financial Markets Regulatory Reform (2008-2012) and currently serves as Chair of the Banking Law Committee of the ABA Business Law Section, on the Financial Instutions Committee of the California State Bar and as a part of the Resolutions Project Group at the Hoover Institute.
+Mr. Kroener has served on the banking law committees of the American Bar Association, the New York City Bar Association, and other bar associations, served as Co-Chair of the American Bar Association Presidential Task Force on Financial Markets Regulatory Reform (2008-2012) and as Chair of the Banking Law Committee of the ABA Business Law Section (2012-2014), and currently serves on the Council of the ABA Business Law Section, on the Financial Institutions Committee of the California State Bar, and as a part of the Resolutions Project Group at the Hoover Institute.

 Mr. Kroener speaks and writes regularly on financial regulatory topics, has taught as an adjunct professor at Stanford, George Washington and American University Law Schools and serves on the editorial board of The Business Lawyer.
 His most recent publication is “Comment on Orderly Liquidation under Title II of Dodd-Frank and Chapter 14” in the book Bankruptcy Not Bailout: A Special Chapter 14 (K. Scott, J. Taylor, eds.; Hoover Institution Press, Stanford University).